John Hoyt's name removed from Wash-Griz Stadium

 “Unless the UM Foundation can produce different paperwork from what was promised under the original agreement, I believe this is a breach of donor trust and will definitely damage the reputation of the UM Foundation, the University of Montana and UM Athletics,” Jim O’Day wrote in an email to Montana University System leaders earlier this month.

-O’Day worked for the Grizzly Sports Association and UM Foundation at the time of the 2001 turf gift.
+O’Day worked for the Grizzly Athletic Association and UM Foundation at the time of the 2001 turf gift.
 He later worked as athletics director from 2005 until 2012, when he was fired amid scrutiny of how the university handled sexual assault allegations involving athletes.

 The AD who orchestrated the gift, Wayne Hogan, tells the Indy